Accelerated Parallel Tempering via Neural Transports: Experimental Details

 \paragraph{Diff-APT} For GMM-$d$, we use a 3-layer MLP with 128 hidden units, for MW-32, we use a 3-layer MLP with 256 hidden units and for DW-4, we use a 3 layer EGNN with 128 hidden units.
 For all models, we use a learning rate of \texttt{5e-4}, gradient clipping with norm 1 for stability and EMA with decay parameter of 0.99.
 For training, we follow the same pipeline as CMCD-APT, but we only retain samples at the target chain in order to optimise the standard score matching objective.
-At sampling time, we tune the annealing schedule by running Diff-APT for 1,100 steps, discarding the first 100 samples as burn-in and using the last 1,000 steps to calculate rejection rates to apply the schedule tuning algorithm from \cite{syed2021parallel}.
+At sampling time, we tune the annealing schedule by running Diff-APT for 1,100 steps, discarding the first 100 samples as burn-in and using the last 1,000 steps to calculate rejection rates.
+We then use this to apply \Cref{alg:tune} to update the schedule.
 We then repeat this 10 times where we initialise from the uniform schedule.

 \paragraph{PT} For all experiments with PT, we use the linear path with a standard Gaussian as our reference distribution.
 We tune the annealing schedule in the same manner as with Diff-APT to ensure comparisons with a strong baseline.